SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2017.md

 Requirements never stop changing, so a Product Backlog[ScrumArtifacts,ProductBacklog] is a living artifact.
 Changes in business requirements, market conditions, or technology may cause changes in the Product Backlog[ScrumArtifacts,ProductBacklog].

-Multiple Scrum Teams[ScrumTeam] often work together on the same product[Product].
+Multiple Scrum Teams[ScrumTeam,ScaledScrum] often work together on the same product[Product].
 One Product Backlog[ScrumArtifacts,ProductBacklog] is used to describe the upcoming work on the product[Product].
 A Product Backlog[ScrumArtifacts,ProductBacklog] attribute that groups items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] may then be employed.